 How to tell if almonds are bad?
 (3 ways how)

-In this article, we will answer the question “How to tell if almonds are bad?”, and how to safely store almonds?
+In this article, we will answer the question “How to tell if almonds are bad?”, the health consequences of eating spoiled almonds and how to safely store almonds to avoid spoilage?

 How to tell if almonds are bad?

-You can tell if almonds have gone bad by observing the signs of spoilage mentioned below.
+You can tell if almonds have gone bad by observing the following signs of spoilage:

 1. Rancid nuts develop an off-flavor that smells like paint, nail polish, or old plastic containers.
 Give the almonds a whiff and if they taste anything like it, throw them away.